yandooo/graphql-spring-boot/README.md

 `GraphQLDirectiveDefinition` and `GraphQLTypeExtension`-annotated classes are subject to the same limitation regarding dependency injection - but there can be any number of them.

+### Interfaces

+Interfaces in the configured package having at least one of their methods marked as `@GraphQLField` are considered a GraphQL interface, and their implementations are automatically added to the schema.
+Furthermore, you have to add the following annotation to GraphQL interfaces: `@GraphQLTypeResolver(GraphQLInterfaceTypeResolver.class)`

 ### Custom scalars and type functions

 Custom scalars can be defined in the same way as in the case of using GraphQL Java Tools - just define the